f20/folder-control/README.md

 This is a set of Perl scripts for file cataloguing, file backup, synchronisation and file-level deduplication.

-Sorry for lack of documentation.
+Sorry for the absence of documentation.

 Franck Latrémolière
-18 October 2014
+18 February 2015